Jellayy/jellayy.github.io/_posts/2021-03-09-media-stack.markdown

 ## Preface:

 My media stack is hosted across two different servers.
 The first server is a Dell Poweredge R720 with 2 Xeon E5-2640 CPUs that acts as my NAS.
-The other is a custom built virtulization server with two Xeon E5-2658 v2 CPUS.
+The other is a custom built virtulization server with two Xeon E5-2658 v2 CPUs.
 If anyone is following along with only one server, you can combine all of these services onto one; however, for my purposes, I will be hosting everything related to acquisition and downloading on my NAS with all distribution and monitoring services on my virtulization server.

+## Initial Setup:

+On both of my servers I will be setting up dedicated Ubuntu Live Server VMs in Proxmox.
+You could use any other distribution or even any other OS with docker support; however, the rest of this post will be centered around this setup.